LBCkr-exc/MCDM-Article/README.md

 ---

-## References
+## To cite this work :

 If you use the data, code, or methodology provided in this repository, please cite the following publication:

-Becker, L., Nait Chabane, A., Hémono, P., Grangeat, R., & De Barros, S. (2026).
+**Becker, L., Nait Chabane, A., Hémono, P., Grangeat, R., & De Barros, S.** (2026).
 Decision-support analytics for material selection for production tooling: A systematic review and multi-objective optimisation of biocomposites.
 Cleaner Environmental Systems, 100456. https://doi.org/10.1016/j.cesys.2026.100456

 BibTeX :